Decoloniality: Imperialism as the successor

 Decoloniality sees imperialism as a perpetuation of inequalities initiated by Western colonialism.

 Although formal and explicit colonization ended with the decolonization of the Americas during the eighteenth and nineteenth century and the decolonization of much of the Global South in the late twentieth century, its successors, Western imperialism and globalization perpetuate those inequalities.
 The colonial matrix of power produced social discrimination eventually variously codified as racial, ethnic, anthropological or national according to specific historic, social, and geographic contexts.
 Decoloniality emerged as the colonial matrix of power was put into place during the 16th century.
 It is, in effect, a continuing confrontation of, and delinking from, Eurocentrism.

 Disobedience and de-linking

 Decoloniality has been called a form of "epistemic disobedience", "epistemic de-linking", and "epistemic reconstruction".
+The approach provides “a framework from which ‘new’ (presently existent but silent) realities may emerge and become institutionalized.
+Such an epistemic move does not concern specific material (that is, a list of specific books, poems, tweets to be taught, or any faculty demographics to be selected over others) but rather an intellectual process that gestures toward the validation of non-Eurocentric intellectual activities that enunciate community and individual sensibilities in localized ways."
 In this sense, decolonial thinking is the recognition and implementation of a border gnosis or subaltern, a means of eliminating the provincial tendency to pretend that Western European modes of thinking are universal.
 In less theoretical applications—such as movements for Indigenous autonomy—decoloniality is considered a program of de-linking from contemporary legacies of coloniality, a response to needs unmet by the modern Rightist or Leftist governments, or, most broadly, social movements in search of a "new humanity" or the search for "social liberation from all power organized as inequality, discrimination, exploitation, and domination".